 When Leeds University asked Urban Planters to design a garden for the ninth-floor atrium at its medical faculty, we decided to draw inspiration from medicine itself to suit the setting.

-We created a cluster of large, metal molecular cell-shaped beds across the space, planting each one in varying shades and textures of green moss and other plants used in medicine.
+We created a cluster of large, metal molecular cell-shaped beds across the space, planting each one in varying shades and textures, using green moss alongside plants used in medicine.

 The scheme’s design ensures the garden offers a themed, tranquil view to students walking around the garden not only on the same floor, but also from the three floors above, which also look down on the space.